 - Periodically does not exercise control over the consumption of food

-- Eats an unusually large amount of food at one time, far more than a normal person would eat in the same amount of time
+- Eats a massive amount of food at one time, far more than an average person would eat in the same amount of time

-- Eats much faster during binge episodes than during normal eating episodes
+- Eats much faster during binge episodes than during regular eating episodes

 - Eats until physically uncomfortable and nauseated due to the amount of food just consumed